Build system#

 Not all files are included by default in the source distribution.
 A MANIFEST.in file is required at the root of the project to specify additional files.
 For more information, see Controlling files in the distribution in the Setuptools documentation.

 The interaction between the maintainer and the build system is performed using a build system tool.
 This tool provides both a frontend and a backend.
-The maintainers trigger the frontend, which then calls the backend to read the project directory and generate the artifacts, as Fig. 11 shows.
+The maintainers trigger the frontend, which then calls the backend to read the project directory and generate the artifacts.

 Maintainers use the build system to create artifacts.